dublado/csabapalfi.github.io/_posts/2014-05-24-github-public-activity.md

 ![github activity includes private repos](/assets/images/github_acitivity_private_repos.png)

-Ever noticed the little lock in the top right corner of the chart.
+Ever noticed the little lock in the top right corner of the chart?
 Hover over it and it confirms your worst nightmare: your public profile might not look as good as what you see when you're logged in.
-Just open your github profile in incognito mode and problem solved or read on for an ugly hack...
+Just open your github profile in incognito mode and problem solved or read on...

 ## The ugly